 Mouth breathing affects overall health

 Our lung health is especially at risk from the impacts of breathing through the mouth.
-Lacking adequate nasal filtration, some individuals might face higher vulnerability to respiratory illnesses, decreased oxygen uptake, and diminished breathing effectiveness.
-This situation is particularly alarming due to the fluctuating air quality in our city across different seasons.
+Lacking adequate nasal filtration, some individuals might face higher vulnerability to respiratory illnesses, decreased oxygen intake, and diminished breathing efficiency.

 On a bus in Kingwood TX, a man in a denim jacket wears a face mask and gazes out the window, careful not to mouth breathe.